-Significant Level 2 inputs associated with the calculation of discounted cash flows used in the fair value mark-to-market analysis of derivatives include each derivative contract's corresponding commodity index price(s), appropriate risk-adjusted discount rates and forward price curve models for substantially similar instruments generated from a compilation of data gathered from third parties.
+Significant Level 2 inputs associated with the calculation of discounted cash flows used in the fair value mark-to-market analysis of commodity derivatives include each commodity derivative contract's corresponding commodity index price(s), forward price curve models for substantially similar instruments and counterparty risk-adjusted discount rates generated from a compilation of data gathered by a third-party valuation specialist.
+The Company reviewed the valuations, including the related inputs, and analyzed changes in fair values between reporting dates.

-The Company's deferred premiums associated with its derivative contracts are categorized as Level 3, as the Company utilizes a net present value calculation to determine the valuation.
-They are considered to be measured on a recurring basis as the derivative contracts they derive from are measured on a recurring basis.
-As derivative contracts containing deferred premiums are entered into, the Company discounts the associated deferred premium to its net present value at the contract trade date, using the Senior Secured Credit Facility rate at the trade date and then records the change in net present value to interest expense over the period from trade until the final settlement date at the end of the contract.
-After this initial valuation, the net present value of each deferred premium is not adjusted; therefore, significant increases (decreases) in the Senior Secured Credit Facility rate would result in a significantly lower (higher) fair value measurement for each new contract entered into that contained a deferred premium; however, the valuation for the deferred premiums already recorded would remain unaffected.
+The Company's deferred premiums associated with its commodity derivative contracts are categorized as Level 3, as the Company utilizes a net present value calculation to determine the valuation.
+They are considered to be measured on a recurring basis as the commodity derivative contracts they derive from are measured on a recurring basis.
+As commodity derivative contracts containing deferred premiums are entered into, the Company discounts the associated deferred premium to its net present value at the contract trade date, using the Senior Secured Credit Facility rate at the trade date (input rate), and then records the change in net present value to interest expense over the period from trade until the final settlement date at the end of the contract.
+After this initial valuation, the input rate of each deferred premium is not adjusted; therefore, significant increases (decreases) in the Senior Secured Credit Facility rate would result in a significantly lower (higher) fair value measurement for each new contract entered into that contained a deferred premium; however, the initial valuation for the deferred premiums already recorded would remain unaffected.
 While the Company believes the sources utilized to arrive at the fair value estimates are reliable, different sources or methods could have yielded different fair value estimates.
-The deferred premiums are included in the "Derivatives" line items on the consolidated balance sheets, and as of December 31, 2018, their input rates range from 2.31% to 3.32% with a net fair value weighted-average rate of 2.76%.
+The deferred premiums are included in "Derivatives" on the consolidated balance sheets and, as of December 31, 2019, each of their input rates is 2.31%.

-The following table presents payments required for derivative deferred premiums as of December 31, 2018 for the calendar years presented:
+The following table presents payments required for commodity derivative deferred premiums as of December 31, 2019 for the calendar year presented:

-(in thousands) December 31 1, 2018
+(in thousands) December 31, 201 19 2020 \$ 477

-2019 9 5 15,502

-2020 1,295

-Total 9 \$ 16,797

-A summary of the changes in net assets and liabilities classified as Level 3 measurements for the periods presented are as follows:
+The following table summarizes the changes in net assets and liabilities classified as Level 3 measurements for the periods presented:

-For the years ended December (in thousands) 2018 2017 2016 Balance of Level 3 at beginning of year \$ (28,683) \$ (8,998) \$ (14,619) Change in net present value of derivative deferred premiums(1) (694) (394) (232) Purchases and settlements of derivative deferred premiums: Purchases (7,523) (25,733) (7,715) Settlements (2) 20,335 6,442 13,568 Balance of Level 3 at end of year \$ (16,565) \$ (28,683) \$ (8,998)
+Years ended December 31, (in thousands) 2019 2017 Balance of Level 3 at beginning of year \$ (16,565) \$ (28,683) \$ (8,998) Change in net present value of commodity derivative deferred premiums (1) (139) (694) (394) Total purchases and settlements of commodity derivative deferred premiums: Purchases (7,523) (25,733) Settlements (2) 16,227 20,335 6,442 Balance of Level 3 at end of year \$ (477) \$ (16,565) \$ (28,683)

-- (1) These amounts are included in the "Interest expense" line item in the consolidated statements of operations. - (2) The amount for the year ended December 31, 2016 includes \$3.9 million that represents the present value of deferred premiums settled in the Company's hedge restructuring upon their early termination.
+(1) These amounts are included in "Interest expense" on the consolidated statements of operations.

+(2) The amount for the year ended December 31, 2019 includes \$7.2 million that represents the present value of deferred premiums settled upon their early termination.